CopticScriptorium/IACS2022/annis-tutorial.md

 ## <a name="cite"></a>Citing and Linking to Your Data

-When researching our corpora for a future publication, please note the date and version number of the documents or corpora while you are conducting your research.
+When researching our corpora for a future publication, **please note the date and version number of the documents or corpora while you are conducting your research**.
 (This information is in the corpus and document metadata accessed via the information button(s) for each corpus and each document within a corpus.)
 We update our corpora regularly and recommend all citations include the version number and date of the resources used, as described below.
 (If you conducted research in the past and did not note the version and date of the corpus at that time, then please cite the date you accessed the corpus.)

 We have [Citation Guidelines](http://copticscriptorium.org/citation-guidelines.html) with examples for how to cite the project, the project site, individual corpora, and individual documents in your bibliography and footnotes.
 If you are using documents or queries on only one corpus, then you may cite only that corpus.

 When citing more than one corpus, we recommend citing the corpora and versions of each corpus used.

-You can save a link to a query or even to a query result.
+### You can save a link to a query or even to a query result.

 ![screenshot of linking to query](https://github.com/CopticScriptorium/NAPS2017/raw/master/images/link-to-query.png)